-2. An herb and olive oil mixture that gets rubbed all over before it bakes.
+It’s all courtesy of two things: a simple brining process, and an olive oil and herb mixture that gets rubbed all over before it bakes.

-In order to cook the turkey breast on Thanksgiving Day, you’ll want to start this process on Wednesday morning.
+This simple brine is just water and salt, and you’ll need 10–12 hours for the turkey to soak in the brine.
+In order to cook the turkey breast on Thanksgiving day, you’ll want to start this process on Wednesday morning.

-Just patting the turkey with paper towels didn’t quite do the trick, so I let the turkey sit overnight in the refrigerator, uncovered.
-I used a baking rack set on a sheet pan for this (mine came in a set like this—also perfect for chicken wings and bacon!).
+Just patting the turkey with paper towels doesn’t quite do the trick to dry it out, so I let the turkey sit overnight in the refrigerator, uncovered.
+I used a baking rack set on a sheet pan for this.

 The olive oil and herb rub

-The second step to a tender and juicy herb roasted turkey breast is the “rub”.
+The second step to a tender and juicy herb roasted turkey breast is the olive oil “rub”.
 It’s less like a spice rub and more like a wet rub.
-Best of all, it’s really easy to make.
+Best of all, it’s really easy to make—you’ll just process everything in the food processor.
+If you don’t have one, you can chop everything finely by hand.

-Half of the olive oil mixture gets rubbed into the turkey before it starts to cook.
-The other half is poured over the turkey breast mid-way through cooking.
-This keeps the turkey nice and juicy, and the olive oil encourages the skin to brown nicely.
+Half of the rub goes over the turkey before cooking, and the other half mid-way through cooking.
+This process keeps the turkey nice and juicy, and the olive oil encourages the skin to brown nicely.

 Olive Oil & Herb Roasted Turkey Breast